 Remote Learning - short-term learning which occurs outside the "brick-and-mortar" environment of a classroom.
 It may follow a traditional schedule with live lessons, logins, or engagement being mandatory.
-The instructional delivery tends to be synchronous than asynchronous and follows a traditional in-person format.
+The instructional delivery tends to be synchronous rather than asynchronous and follows a traditional inperson format.
 The curriculum is teacher-created, and most students work at the same pace.

 School Activities - a term that refers to anything school-related, school-directed, or school-sponsored involving participants and non-participants.
+This could include extended learning opportunities (ELO).